William G. Smith Jr.

 Piedmont University

-Marshall M. Criser, III, currently serves as president of Piedmont University.
-Criser is the former chancellor of Florida’s university system, a post he held for nine years prior to his 2023 appointment as president.
-As chancellor, he served on the Florida Talent Development Council and the Credential Review Committee.
-He is also a former president of AT&T Florida.
+Marshall M. Criser III is president of Piedmont University in Georgia.
+He is the former chancellor of Florida’s public university system, a post he held for nine years prior to his 2023 appointment at Piedmont.

 Kimberly A. Crowell